 The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

-Title IX of the Education Amendments of 1972 is a comprehensive provision of federal law that prohibits discrimination on the basis of sex under any education program or activity receiving federal funding.
+Title IX of the Education Amendments of 1972 is a comprehensive federal law that prohibits discrimination on the basis of sex under any education program or activity receiving federal funding.
 The law initially garnered publicity for its applicability to gender equity in school sports, as it requires that men and women have equal opportunities to participate in athletics.
 Beyond scholastic athletics, Title IX guides the ways institutions support the academic success of pregnant or parenting students, aim to close the gender gap in STEM (science, technology, engineering, and mathematics) programs and respond to reports of sexual harassment and violence.

 While it seems like a common-sense regulation, the history of Title IX is not so simple.
 When the law was first enacted by Congress and signed into law by President Nixon, collegiate athletic associations and academic institutions did not widely accept it.
 It was law on paper, but in practice, not implemented to the fullest extent, which is why stronger enforcement was needed.
 It wasn’t until 1980, when the Department of Education was established (Title IX precedes the Department of Education!) that there was a system for accountability.
 Oversight of Title IX was placed under the Department’s Office for Civil Rights (OCR).
 This was a significant step toward ensuring academic institutions upheld rights afforded by law to students.
 The years since have been filled with lawsuits and activism from students advocating for protection against discrimination, using Title IX as their defender.